There are two Town Justices, Daniel F. McCarthy and Gerald M. Klein.

 The Town of Cortlandt Court is the local Justice Court in the Town of Cortlandt, Westchester County, New York with jurisdiction over many different types of cases including Penal Law, Vehicle & Traffic Law, Parking, ordinances, Town ordinances, and Civil and Small claims cases.
 This Court’s monetary jurisdiction in civil and small claims cases is $3,000.00.

 To file a small claim in the Town Court, the person you are suing must reside, work, or have a place of business in the Town of Cortlandt.
 The filing fee is $10.00 or $15.00 according to the amount you are suing for.
 To file a small claim you or a designated person may report to the Court Clerk’s office on Tuesday, Wednesday or Thursday between the hours of 9:00 am and 3:00 PM.
 You must be 18 years or older to bring an action in small claims; otherwise, the action must be brought by a parent or guardian.
-Small claims is mailed certified return receipt and first class mails, therefore, a proper mailing address is required.
+Small claims are mailed certified return receipt and first class mail, therefore, a proper mailing address is required.
+Please call the court in regards to scheduling a Small Claims case.

 The Town Court can try cases involving misdemeanor or violations of State Penal Law or violations of Local Ordinances.
 The Town Court also holds preliminary hearings on felony cases.
 At an arraignment, the defendant is formally advised of the charges pending in the Court and further advises the defendant of his/her rights.
 If the defendant cannot afford an attorney, there is an application to be completed and, if eligible, the Court would appoint an attorney to represent him/her.